LAION-AI/laion.ai/blog/giant-openclip.md

 ### Phase 2: Unmasked tuning + Model soups

 For phase 2 we followed [FLIP](https://arxiv.org/abs/2212.00794) in conducting a short unmasked tuning phase.
 We fell short of 80% in our first unmasked fine-tuning phase, reaching only 79.43%.
-So we tried twice more with different settings to obtain 79.45% and 79.2%, respectively.
+So we tried twice more with different settings (described below) to obtain 79.45% and 79.2%, respectively.
 Next, we followed [model soups](https://arxiv.org/abs/2203.05482) and averaged the weights of three checkpoints produced by these runs to achieve our final accuracy of 80.1%.
 This use of model soups for better pre-training was also used by [LIMoE](https://arxiv.org/abs/2206.02770) and [PaLI](https://ai.googleblog.com/2022/09/pali-scaling-language-image-learning-in.html).

 For our first unmasked fine-tuning run we did not modify the learning rate schedule, but instead doubled the base LR and extended the number of iterations so that the run would proceed for an additional 2B samples seen.
 LR started at 3.8e-5.
 For the second run we used LR 5.5e-5 with a full cosine schedule (warmup for roughly 200M samples and a total of 4B samples).
 The third run had identical hyperparameters to the first but used the LAION-A subset of LAION-2B.
 LAION-A is a 900M subset of LAION-2B filtered with aesthetic V2 4.5+ and pHash deduplicated.
-Instead of completing the third run we use the checkpoint after approximately 700M samples which, when “[souped](https://arxiv.org/abs/2203.05482)” with the final checkpoints from the two proceeding runs, allowed us to surpass our goal of 80.
+Instead of waiting for the third run to complete we use the checkpoint after approximately 700M samples which, when “[souped](https://arxiv.org/abs/2203.05482)” with the final checkpoints from the two proceeding runs, already allowed us to surpass our goal of 80% accuracy.
+This indiviual checkpoint achieved 79.2%.

 Unmasked fine-tuning was done on 512 A100 gpus at a speed of roughly 10450 samples/s or 20.4 samples/s/gpu.